 Reflect, today, upon your soul.
 Do not be afraid to look at it in the light of truth and to see your life as God sees it.
 This is the first and most important step in becoming truly holy.
 And it’s not only the way to cleanse our souls, it’s also the necessary step in allowing our external life to shine brightly with the light of God’s grace.

-Lord, I want to become holy.
+Lord of holiness, I want to become holy.
 I want to be cleansed through and through.
 Help me to see my soul as You see it and to allow Your grace and mercy to cleanse me in the ways that I need to be cleansed.
 Jesus, I trust in You.